bgamari/ghc-wiki-import/status/october06.md

-Life still goes on, and current HEAD version [ http://darcs.haskell.org/ghc/](http://darcs.haskell.org/ghc/) that will ultimately become GHC 6.8 adds new features:
+Life still goes on, and current HEAD version [ http://darcs.haskell.org/ghc/](http://darcs.haskell.org/ghc/) that will ultimately become GHC 6.8 already includes significant new features:

-- We completely replaced GHC's intermediate language with **System FC(X)**, an extension of System F with explicit equality witnesses.
+- We have completely replaced GHC's intermediate language with **System FC(X)**, an extension of System F with explicit equality witnesses.
 This enables GHC to support GADTs and associated types, with two new simple but powerful mechanisms.
 The paper is at [ http://research.microsoft.com/%7Esimonpj/papers/ext-f/](http://research.microsoft.com/%7Esimonpj/papers/ext-f/).
 Much of the conversion work was done by Kevin Donnelly, while he was on an internship at Microsoft.

 - Manuel Chakravarty has implemented **type-indexed data types**, a modest generalisation of the *associated data types* of our POPL'05 paper  [